 If you are new to WordPress, or just a less experienced user, you may not have heard of taxonomy before.
-In basic terms, taxonomy in WordPress is simply a way of classifying and grouping together the different content on your site.
+In basic terms, taxonomy in WordPress is simply a way of classifying and grouping the content on your site.

 There are two basic taxonomies in WordPress: Categories and Tags.

 The category taxonomy, as suggested by its name, classifies and groups posts together by categories.
 These should be broad groupings that will encapsulate a number of posts.
 Generally, you should only use one or two categories per post, and a limited number of categories overall throughout your site.
-Categories, and many other taxonomies in WordPress, are hierarchal.
+Categories, and many other taxonomies in WordPress, are hierarchical.
 This means that content can be further divided through main topics and sub-topics.
 The categories that you use will depend upon the type of site that you are running.

-The tag taxonomy classifies and groups posts together by tags.
+The tags taxonomy classifies and groups posts together by tags.
 Tags generally focus on smaller-scope or more specific topics than categories, and can be used as keywords to describe your post.
 Tags should be more specific and there should usually be more tags per post than categories.
 However, tags should not be so specific that they apply to only one or two posts, and the number of tags per post, and across your site, should still be limited.

-Other forms of taxonomy can also be created in order to organise posts and post types that may benefit from a different form of grouping.
+Other forms of taxonomy can also be created in order to organize posts and post types that may benefit from a different form of grouping.
 For example, the taxonomy “Authors” may be used to group together posts by the person who created them.
 This would be a separate taxonomy from either categories or tags, but would serve the same function of collecting certain posts together.

 Now that you understand the basics of taxonomy, it is time to learn more about this vital aspect of website building, and start applying it to your own site.
-There are a number of things that you will need to think about when managing taxonomy within your site, including setting a strong taxonomy structure based on the content of your site and your filtering system, and ensuring that your taxonomy is optimised for SEO and usability.
+There are a number of things that you will need to think about when managing taxonomy within your site, including setting a strong taxonomy structure based on the content of your site and your filtering system, and ensuring that your taxonomy is optimized for SEO and usability.
 Creating a useful and well-researched taxonomy is vital for the success of any website, so take the time to fully consider, research, and put into practice an excellent taxonomy strategy.

 To help you start your research and make the best decision, take a look at some of our other taxonomy related guides.
-Our “how to set a taxonomy strategy” guide, as well as our handy “popular categories and tags” page can help give you ideas on how to start your taxonomy structure.
+Our “how to set a taxonomy” guide, as well as our handy “popular categories and tags” page can help give you ideas on how to start your taxonomy structure.
 For even more information, including info on how to actually create and edit taxonomies take a look at our “managing taxonomy” page.
 Once you have read through our guides and done your own research, it should be easy to create the perfect taxonomy for your site, which will improve both SEO and usability.